apache/nuttx/Documentation/platforms/risc-v/k230/boards/canmv230/index.rst

 Issues
 ======

- - The `ostest` app only works with flat build.
+ - The `ostest` app has non-zero exit code in Kernel build.